Invisible Walls: Privacy-Preserving ISAC Empowered by Reconfigurable Intelligent Surfaces: Preliminary and Motivation

 By defining $\bm{h}^{\mathrm{S}}_{k} \triangleq (\bm{\alpha}(\vartheta^{\mathrm{S}})^H \mathrm{Diag}\{\bm{h}^{\mathrm{T}}_{k}\} )^H$, the transmit power towards the direction of the sensing target (i.e., $\vartheta^{\mathrm{S}}$) for the $k$-th RIS row can be derived as

 From equations~\eqref{eq:channel_sen} and~\eqref{eq:sen_power}, it is evident that continuously varying $\bm{\phi}_{k}$ (i.e., $\bm{\Phi}_{k}$) can introduce additional fluctuations in the CSI and received power at the sensing Rx.
-Based on this insight, we can configure each row of the RIS with two distinct passive beamforming vectors\footnote{The reason for selecting two vectors is that they can be designed to produce signals with similar amplitude but opposite phases in the sensing direction, thereby maximizing introduced perturbation.}, denoted by $\bm{\phi}_{k,1}$ and $\bm{\phi}_{k,2}$, and further generate $N^{\mathrm{R}}$ different RIS configurations by randomly selecting one beamforming vector for each RIS row.
-Switching between those configurations in a randomized manner can intentionally induce additional randomness into the wireless channel.
-Specifically, we aim to achieve the following goals: \begin{itemize} \item Ensure that the Tx maintains a stable and high-speed link to the communication Rx. \item Guarantee that the target's privacy is not leaked through CSI, regardless of the attacker’s location. \item Enable the legitimate sensing Rx to extract target-related information from the CSI using a shared key to realize a high sensing performance. \end{itemize}
+Based on this insight, we can configure each row of the RIS with two distinct passive beamforming vectors\footnote{The reason for selecting two vectors is that they can be designed to produce signals with similar amplitude but opposite phases in the sensing direction, thereby maximizing introduced perturbation.}, denoted by $\bm{\phi}_{k,1}$ and $\bm{\phi}_{k,2}$, and \revhyh{further generate different RIS configurations by randomly selecting one beamforming vector for each RIS row, with $N^{\mathrm{R}}$ being the number of configurations.} Switching between those configurations in a randomized manner can intentionally induce additional randomness into the wireless channel.
+Specifically, we aim to achieve the following goals: \begin{itemize} \item Ensure that the Tx maintains a stable and high-speed link to the communication Rx. \item \revhyh{Reduce the leakage of the target through CSI, regardless of the attacker's location.} \item Enable the legitimate sensing Rx to extract target-related information from the CSI using a shared key to realize a high sensing performance. \end{itemize}